tandris/strapi-plugin-paddle-webhook/README.md

 ## Customizing the workflow
 --------

-When an alert has been received from Paddle the plugin saves it into the database (Paddle order model) in a generic format.

-In most cases, you have to do some additional process based on the data (update the user, for example).
+When an alert has been received from Paddle the plugin saves it into the database (Paddle order model) but in most cases saving the data is not enough, you have to do some additional logic (update the user, for example).
-You have two options to do this.
+You have two options to do this:
+- create lifecycle hooks on the PaddleOrder model
+- implement the plugins `afterVerified` method

 #### 1. Overwriting the model lifecycles